shakercodingclub/twitterbots/README.md

-# twitterbots
+# Twitter Bots
-Basic Twitter bots shown off at the 10/11/16 meeting
+Basic Twitter bots shown off at the 10/11/16 meeting.